microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SAMPLESOLUTIONSETUPGUIDE.md

 5. Repeat the steps above to create the **ServiceConnection** variable.
 This is used to specify how the deployment pipeline connects to the Power Platform.
 The values used for the Service Connection variable are the names of the Service Connections created during setup [Create a Service Connection for DevOps to access Power Platform](SETUPGUIDE.md#create-service-connections-for-devops-to-access-power-platform)

-   > [NOTE!]
-The Value for the ServiceConnection variable must be identical to the Name of the Service Connection.
+   > [!NOTE] The Value for the ServiceConnection variable must be identical to the Name of the Service Connection.
 Including any trailing slashes.

    ![image-20210506102307068](.attachments/SAMPLESOLUTIONSETUPGUIDE/image-20210506102307068.png)